Therapy for Anxiety

 The first step in finding a therapist who understands you is asking yourself what you want to get out of your therapy sessions.
 So before starting your search, consider the following:

 What are your communication preferences?
 Online?
 Phone?
 In-person?

 What’s your price range?

 What type of anxiety therapy are you looking for?

 How often do you want to meet with your therapist?

 If you're unsure whether or not you've found a good fit after your first appointment, remember that you may need to try a couple of sessions before getting comfortable.
 If you're transitioning from in-person sessions to online, expect some discomfort at first.
 Even if you find a great therapist, online sessions feel different from in-person visits and may take some time to adjust.

 Here at Blue Oak Counseling Services, we can help you overcome anxiety symptoms so you can life a calm and happier life.

 Through our online therapy sessions, we’ll help you learn new ways of thinking, behaving and reacting in situations that cause you anxiety.

-Ready to start managing your social anxiety?
+Ready to start managing your anxiety?
 Click here to reach out to us!
 A member of our team will be happy to discuss the next steps with you.